 John Redmond grew up in the village of Ballindaggin, Co.
 Wexford, where he learned to play the box from Tom Dunne.
 He was an all-Ireland champion on button accordion before coming to America in 1988.
 His first CD, East to Northeast, reflected his personal and musical journey from Wexford to the Bronx.
-The latest album, Box Sets, is a tribute to North Wexford, and to his love for his family who still live there.
+The latest album, Box Sets, is a tribute to North Wexford, and to his love for his family who live there.
 The tunes, all his own compositions, echo his feelings for his childhood home near Mt.
 Leinster, and for some very special places in the US.

-Whether leading his regular Sunday session in the Bronx, or on a concert or festival stage, John is a rock solid player, his music a joyous waterfall that exhilarates both audience and players.
+Whether leading a session or in concert, John is a rock solid player, his music a joyous waterfall that exhilarates both audience and players.
 Nowhere is this better illustrated than in Box Sets, his second album, sensational music that shines with extraordinary musicianship and luminous compositions.

 John Redmond has created a gorgeous collection of tunes – all original; all worth repeated play.
 Kristin McGowan, Irish America